bulletmark/pifaceio/README.md

 ### EXAMPLES

-Simple example to just reflect all PiFace 8 inputs to the 8 outputs every 1 sec, on the default first PiFace board:
+Simple example to just reflect all PiFace 8 inputs to the 8 outputs every 10 msec, on the default first PiFace board:

     import pifaceio, time
     pf = pifaceio.PiFace()

     while True:
         pf.write(pf.read())
-        time.sleep(1)
+        time.sleep(.01)

 Same example, but do it across 4 PiFace boards: